Zeibekiko: Characteristics

-The Zeibeikiko, as an old dance, is strictly for males.
+As a solo dance, it was traditionally performed by men, though it is now common for women to dance the Zeibekiko.
 Due to the movements of the dancer, it is sometimes known as the "eagle dance".
 The dance has no set steps, only certain figures and a circular movement.
 It takes place in an area little surpassing one square metre and mostly consists of improvised movements.

 Occasionally dancers perform feats such as standing on a glass of wine or a chair or fireplace, or picking up a table, adding a sense of a little braggadocio and humor.